christosgalano/christosgalano.github.io/_drafts/plug-and-play-hub/plug-and-play-hub.md

 ---
 title: "Plug-and-Play Hub"
 excerpt: "In today's post we see how someone can deploy a hub containing all the standard, necessary resources."
-tagline: "Azure hub deployment"
+tagline: "Minimize your hub deployment time"
 header:
   overlay_color: "#24292f"
-  teaser: assets/images/plug-and-play-hub/plug-and-play.jpg
+  teaser: assets/images/plug-and-play-hub/plug-and-play.png
 categories:
   - azure
 tags:
   - architecture
-  - github-actions
-  - iac
 toc: true
 related: true
 ---